 It is always a pleasure when we can tell them yes, as it means that we are able to help them get past this hurdle on the path to their goals.
 Even when we disagree with those goals or question the wisdom of how they are pursuing them, it is our duty to keep our personal opinions and beliefs out of the matter and focus on helping them.
 If their request does not violate any of the official rules, we have to remember our oath to serve the public and keep our personal beliefs or opinions to ourselves.
 If their request is legal, ethical, and reasonable, they have a right to expect us to help them.

-This article is part of the first draft of American Notary Basics: What Every Notary Needs to Know™, which should be published soon.
+This article is part of the first draft of American Notary Basics: What Every Notary Needs to Know™, which should be published in 2018.

 This article was published on August 3, 2016.
 Last updated January 30, 2018.